Josh Jung Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 26th in MLB with a collective eight strikeouts per nine innings.

-- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.43).
+- The Tigers' 4.44 team ERA ranks 20th across all league pitching staffs.

-- Tigers pitchers combine to allow 66 total home runs at a clip of 1.3 per game (to rank 22nd in the league).
+- The Tigers rank 22nd in baseball in home runs given up (67 total, 1.3 per game).

-- In his most recent time out on Wednesday against the Kansas City Royals, the left-hander tossed 4 2/3 innings, allowing one earned run while surrendering three hits.
+- His last time out came on Thursday against the Chicago White Sox, when the righty tossed six innings, surrendering two earned runs while giving up three hits.

-- The 32-year-old has an ERA of 5.74, with 8.3 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .251 batting average against him.
+- In four games this season, the 27-year-old has put up a 4.15 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .188 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.